 This is important reassurance, especially at a time when temptation is everywhere and only the most stoic abstainer is able to navigate December guilt free.

-For those with less mental resilience, Dr Gemma Witcomb and PhD researcher Chris McLeod have come with some simple tips to help guide through the minefield of seasonal indulgence.
+For those with less mental resilience, Dr Gemma Witcomb and PhD researcher Chris McLeod have come up with some simple tips to help guide you through the minefield of seasonal indulgence.

 But, it’s worth noting… what this doesn’t do is give carte blanche to eat or drink everything in sight.

 “Christmas is a time where social expectations, particularly around food, are high and our learned behaviours, such as what we eat and when, coupled with our innate preference for sweet foods, can drive a lot of our eating behaviour, some of which can be unhealthy,” said Dr Witcomb.

 “But having a healthy Christmas doesn’t have to mean forgoing all of the lovely treats that we associate with this time of year.
 Indulgence, like anything, doesn’t have to be all or nothing.”

 Research has shown that people who are overly rigid in the restriction of their food intake often ‘fall off the wagon’ when faced with situations where food is freely available, or when they are stressed or distracted.